ataqi23/rmat/README.md

 # RMAT: Random Matrix Analysis Toolkit

-RMAT is an R package for simulating random matrices and ensembles as well as analyzing their eigenvalue spectra and dispersions.
+RMAT is an R package for simulating random matrices and ensembles as well as computing and analyzing their eigenvalue spectra and dispersions.

 ## Installation